GiuseppeLantieri/fairfund/README.md

 }
 ```

-Just be sure to add eventual asset folders you want to include to the source configuration and change the website name.
+To add eventual asset folders you want to include add those to the source configuration. also don't forget to change the website name if you want to.
 If you're not changing the project structure the configuration file will work just fine as it is.
-The deploy is done with `dfx`:
+The deploy of the website is done with `dfx` live on the Interet Computer network:

 ```
 dfx deploy --network playground